Print this topic

 Important

-If you may have been exposed to asbestos in the past, report any lung symptoms like persistent cough, breathing problems and coughing up blood to your GP.
+If you may have been exposed to asbestos in the past, report any lung symptoms to your general practice team.
+Symptoms of concern include persistent cough, breathing problems and coughing up blood.

 If you have lung symptoms, they could be the result of exposure to asbestos up to 40 years ago.
-Your GP may ask you to have some tests.
+Your general practice team may ask you to have some tests.
 These could include a chest X-ray, a CT scan of your chest and spirometry.

 The risk of harm from exposure to asbestos around your house is very low.

-Even if your home contains materials with asbestos, these won’t cause any harm if they're in good condition.
+Even if your home contains materials with asbestos, these will not cause any harm if they are in good condition.
 There can be a risk if the surface is disturbed such as by drilling or sanding during renovations.

 Any asbestos exposure around your house following the Canterbury earthquakes and during earthquake repairs is unlikely to have caused any harm.

-See the Ministry of Health's Asbestos advice for householders for more detailed information about asbestos in the home.
+See Removing asbestos from your home for more detailed information about asbestos in the home.

 You should take precautions to avoid breathing in asbestos fibres during any home repairs or renovations.